Deep Learning-Based Human Pose Estimation: A Survey: Datasets and Evaluation Metrics

-\textbf{Frames Labeled In Cinema (FLIC) Dataset} \cite{sapp2013modec} is one of the early image-based 2D HPE datasets, which contains 5,003 images collected automatically from Hollywood movies.
-Around 4,000 images are used as the training set and the rest are used as the testing set.
-The FLIC dataset uses a body part detector named Poselets \cite{bourdev2009poselets} to obtain about 20K person candidates from every tenth frame of 30 popular Hollywood movies.
-The subjects in these images have different kinds of poses.
-The full set of frames harvested from the movies is called the FLIC-full dataset.
-It is a superset of the original FLIC dataset and contains 20,928 occluded, non-frontal samples.
-A new FLIC-based dataset named FLIC-plus was introduced in \cite{tompson2014joint} by removing all the images that contain the same scene with the test set in the FLIC dataset.
-Dataset Link: \url{https://bensapp.github.io/flic-dataset.html}

-\textbf{Leeds Sports Pose (LSP) Dataset} \cite{johnson2010clustered} has 2,000 annotated images from Flickr and 8 sports tags covering different sports including athletics, badminton, baseball, gymnastics, parkour, soccer, tennis, and volleyball.
-In the LSP dataset, every person's full body is labeled with a total of 14 joints.
-In addition, the Leeds Sports Pose Extended dataset (LSP-extended)\cite{johnson2011learning} extends the LSP dataset and is only used for training.
-LSP-extended dataset has over 10,000 images from Flickr.
-In most recent research, LSP and LSP-extended datasets have been used for single-person HPE.
-Dataset Link: \url{https://sam.johnson.io/research/lsp.html}

-\textbf{Max Planck Institute for Informatics (MPII) Human Pose Dataset} \cite{andriluka20142d} is a popular dataset for evaluation of articulated HPE.
-The dataset includes around 25,000 images containing over 40,000 individuals with annotated body joints.
-Based on \cite{ainsworth20112011}, the images were systematically collected by a two-level hierarchical method to capture everyday human activities.
-The entire dataset covers 410 human activities and all the images are labeled.
-Each image was extracted from a YouTube video and provided with preceding and following un-annotated frames.
-Moreover, rich annotations including body part occlusions, 3D torso and head orientations are labeled by workers on Amazon Mechanical Turk.
+\href{http://human-pose.mpi-inf.mpg.de/#}{\textbf{Max Planck Institute for Informatics (MPII) Human Pose Dataset}} \cite{andriluka20142d} is a popular dataset for evaluation of articulated HPE which includes around 25,000 images containing over 40,000 individuals with annotated body joints.
+Rich annotations including body part occlusions, 3D torso, and head orientations are labeled by workers on Amazon Mechanical Turk.
 Images in MPII are suitable for 2D single-person or multi-person HPE.
-Dataset Link: \url{http://human-pose.mpi-inf.mpg.de/#}

-\textbf{Microsoft Common Objects in Context (COCO) Dataset} \cite{lin2014microsoft} is the most widely used large-scale dataset.
+\href{https://cocodataset.org/#home}{\textbf{Microsoft Common Objects in Context (COCO) Dataset}} \cite{lin2014microsoft} is the most widely used large-scale dataset.
 It has more than 330,000 images and 200,000 labeled subjects with keypoints, and each individual person is labeled with 17 joints.
-The COCO dataset is not only proposed for pose estimation and analysis, but also used for object detection and image segmentation in natural environments, recognition in context, etc. There are two versions of the COCO datasets for HPE: COCO keypoints 2016 and COCO keypoints 2017, which are hosted by COCO 2016 Keypoints Detection Challenge and COCO 2017 Keypoints Detection Challenge, respectively.
-The difference between COCO 2016 and COCO 2017 lies in the training, validation and test split.
-The COCO dataset has been extensively used in multi-person HPE works.
 In addition, Jin et al. \cite{jin2020whole} proposed COCO-WholeBody Dataset with whole-body annotations for HPE.
-Dataset Link: \url{https://cocodataset.org/#home}